-The United States Hang Gliding and Paragliding Association (USHPA) will pursue its mission through:
+The United States Hang Gliding and Paragliding Association (USHPA) will pursue its mission through it's Core Values:

 USHPA is a private, voluntary membership, 501(c)(3) non-profit organization, incorporated as a California corporation but doing business in Colorado.
 For membership and pilot numbers, please see the organization statistics page.

 The Early Days

 The United States Hang Gliding Association began as the Southern California Hang Gliding Association in 1971 and shortly afterwards, on December 18, 1973, became the United States Hang Gliding Association (USHGA), headquartered in Southern California.
 It was incorporated in March of 1974.

 In 1989, the association was moved from Southern California to its present home in Colorado Springs, CO and in 2006, became the United States Hang Gliding and Paragliding Association (USHPA).
 Shortly after the name was adapted to explicitly include paragliding, the logo was also revisited to better reflect the contemporary organization.
 In 2022, USHPA expanded to include the newest type of free flight, speedflying.

 USHPA, as a private membership organization, has no governmental authority, does not own any flying sites, does not negotiate nor enter into any permits for flying sites, does not control any flying sites or the flying that takes place at them.
 The sports of hang gliding, paragliding, and speedflying are not controlled by the USHPA; anyone who wishes can fly.
 (The only regulatory authority for flight in the United States is the Federal Aviation Administration.)
 However, we encourage all those who wish to fly, to join the USHPA as members.
 Together, as an association, we can ensure that the flying we enjoy today will be around tomorrow.

 USHPA's purpose is to provide benefits to its membership, which include but are not limited to: